 Since 2003 The Trauma Centre (now the Centre for Trauma & Embodiment) in Brookline Massachusetts has been offering a very particular form of yoga to a variety of complex trauma survivors, including war veterans, sexual assault survivors, at-risk youth and survivors of chronic childhood abuse and neglect.

 The practice is called Trauma Centre Trauma Sensitive Yoga or TCTSY.

-The 8 Week Spring TCTSY Group will run from April 4th - May 23rd '18 - Please see here for details.
+8 Week TCTSY Groups run throughout the year - Please see here for details.

 having a body